 The pump system can produce high temperature and pressure CO2, while also providing cool CO2 for the fridges and freezers.
 Any extra energy can be offered to the district heating network through a heat exchanger.
 Next the heat is offered to the building heat distribution system, which contains a 2 m hot water storage.
-The geothermal well system is used as a cooling storage for situations when the heat pump is used more than the supermarket heating and cooling needs.
+The geothermal well system is used as a cooling storage for situations when the heat pump provides extra.
 The cold end of the heat pump is used to provide cooling for fridges and freezers.